Hull Lawn Edging Services

 Contact Hull's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper lawn edging in Hull requires strict adherence to municipal waste and right-of-way protocols.
-From April through November, all yard waste—including grass clippings and edging debris—must be placed in biodegradable paper bags (no plastic allowed) per MassDEP guidelines.
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station for appropriate disposal.
-Advance notification is required for any work near sidewalks, streets, or parkways to coordinate with the Department of Public Works and ensure street tree protection.
-Immediate cleanup is essential to prevent storm drain contamination, and material staging must be contained.
-For projects overlapping with municipal sidewalk replacement or beautification, coordinate directly with the DPW.
+Proper debris disposal and right-of-way coordination are essential for all lawn edging projects in Hull.
+Yard waste generated from edging, such as sod and clippings, must be placed in biodegradable paper bags (no plastic) from April through November, in accordance with MassDEP guidelines.
+Bulk materials like metal, plastic, or concrete edging should be brought to the Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways to ensure municipal right-of-way compliance and street tree protection.
+Immediate cleanup is necessary to prevent storm drain contamination and coordinate with municipal street sweeping.
+For integration with sidewalk replacement or beautification projects, contact:

 Hull Department of Public Works